thosgood/this-weeks-finds/markdown/151-200/week174.md

 Postscript --- Oswald Wyler had this correction to make:

 > The walking adjunction is much older than the 1986 paper by Schanuel
 > and Street.
-Back in 1970, Pumplün published a paper: Eine Bemerkung
+Back in 1970, Pumplün published a paper:
-> über Monaden und adjungierte Funktoren, Math.
-Annalen 185 (1970),
+> "Eine Bemerkung über Monaden und adjungierte Funktoren", _Math.
+Annalen_ **185** (1970),
-> 329-377.
+> 329--377.
 The small bicategory "walking adjunction" definitely was in
 > that paper, but I don't recall whether it was explicitly formulated
 > or not.